Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Preliminary

-Following~\cite{Bu2021,Du2019}, we only update $\W$ and keep $\a$ fixed during training.
-Note that problem~(\ref{two-layer}) is both non-convex and non-smooth.
-Recently, plenty of works theoretically provided global convergence guarantees for gradient-based methods in optimizing (\ref{two-layer})~\cite{Du2019,Bu2021}.
-GD is the most widely used gradient-based method for its simplicity and efficiency, which updates as
+Following~\cite{Bu2021,Du2019}, we only update $\W$ and keep $\bm{a}$ fixed during training.
+Note that the problem in Eq.(\ref{two-layer}) is both non-convex and non-smooth.
+Recently, some works provided global convergence guarantees for gradient-based methods in optimizing Eq.(\ref{two-layer})~\cite{Bu2021,Du2019}.
+GD is the most widely used gradient-based method due to its simplicity and efficiency, which updates as